gowthamkishore3799/Octorag/README.md

 pip install -r requirements.txt
 ```

-## License
-MIT License

 ## Contact
-For any queries, reach out at [gowthamkishore3@gmail.com].
+For any queries or feedback, feel free to reach out to [gowthamkishore3@gmail.com].

-Currently WIP
+---

+Let me know if you'd like to add more details or tweak any part of this README!